UCLComputerScience/pgta/hours.md

-## How to calculate PGTA hours
+## How to calculate PGTA hours for a module

 The following provides some typical examples as guidance.
 Your module may differ from the examples.

-There is no change to previous years.
-This guidance is aimed at staff new to requesting TA hours.
+There is no change to previous years' guidance.
+This is aimed at staff new to requesting TA hours.

 You only enter the total hours and number of roles on the PGTA request form.
-However for the purposes of this guidance the tasks have been split into:
+However, for the purposes of this guidance the tasks have been split into:

 - **Teaching**: labs, practicals